Decoding The Art of Subtitling

 When you produce audio or video content, you probably assume the fact that your listeners or viewers are fluent in the language of your content.
 This assumption can limit your audience and make it difficult for your non-native speaker audience to consume the content.
 And that’s why multilingual subtitles make your audio/video files accessible to people belonging to different linguistic groups.

 Subtitles also serve a great SEO purpose.
 Search engines are designed to crawl text.
 So, Google crawls all the text that appears along with your video – title, keyword tags, description, etc. When you add a subtitle file (read: text) to your video, the search engines are more likely to show your video in the results of local searches in that language.

 Typically, millennials consume video content while multitasking – they may be watching a video while eating, waiting for the bus, taking the subway, etc. Consequently, they may miss out on some of the audio or choose not to play the audio in public where it could disturb others.
 In this case, subtitles help them catch up.
 Even while scrolling through their social media feeds, they have their sound off.
 If your video doesn’t have subtitles, it’s very likely they won’t pause to watch your video.

 Add to this fact that a lot of OTT (over the top) platforms like Netflix, Amazon Prime Video, and Hotstar are aiming to target non-native speakers with multilingual subtitles.
-For instance, Netflix’s popular show Narcos – originally shot in Spanish – was subtitled in multiple languages including Hindi and English.
+For instance, Netflix’s popular show Narcos – originally shot in Spanish – was subtitled in multiple languages, including Hindi and English.
 Another show called Sacred Games was subtitled in 24 languages.
 As a result, two out of three Netflix subscribers who watched the show were from outside India.
-Also, as any person involved in the media industry will tell you, subtitling in a cost-effective alternative of dubbing.
+Also, as any person involved in the media industry will tell you, subtitling is a cost-effective alternative to dubbing.